mikedll/cknife/README.md

       [--dry-run]

-The glob allows you to determine whether you want to recursively upload an entire directory, or just the set of *.dat files, ignoring whatever else may be in the specified directory.
+The glob allows you to determine whether you want to recursively upload an entire directory, or just a set of *.dat or *.sql files, ignoring whatever else may be in the specified directory.
 This glob pattern is appended to the directory you specify.